ippocratiss/EMRI_MC/README.md

-## EMRI\_MC: A GPU-based code for Bayesian inference of EMRI waveforms
+## emri\_mc: A GPU-based code for Bayesian inference of EMRI waveforms

 This is a code developed by **Ippocratis D. Saltas and Roberto Oliveri** to perfrom parameter inference for Extreme Mass Ratio Inspirals (EMRIs) including propagation effects.
 It is designed to run on GPUs.
 For more information we refer to: